For the first time in history, this past Thursday, The FDA proposed the regulation of e-cigarettes.

 Has the Ban already taken effect?

-Chicago has already banned E-cigs.
+Chicago has already banned E Cigarettes.
 Michigan lawmakers are looking into banning E-cigs in particular indoor areas.
 New York is looking into the ban as well as many other states.

 Lawmakers are still debating this issue and continue to further thru this week.
 Under the new regulations, those allowed to purchase E-cigs must be over the age of 18 and in some counties and states people will need to be even older.

-The FDA e cigarette regulations are subject to a 75 day period of waiting, and during this time, the public will have an opportunity to give feedback on the issue.
+The FDA E Cigarettes regulations are subject to a 75 day period of waiting, and during this time, the public will have an opportunity to give feedback on the issue.
 The issue at hand has been drawn up to 241-pages of proposed regulations.

-The FDA estimates that the New Tobacco Product Application, or the NTPA’s will require many,many hours of data collection and hundreds of thousands of dollars or more to complete the necessities for these proposed issue.
+The FDA estimates that the New Tobacco Product Application or the NTPA will require many, many hours of data collection and hundreds of thousands of dollars or more to complete the necessities for this proposed issue.
 Many of the small shops that sell the E-cigarette products cannot afford this and, a few current e-cigarette companies will not be able to survive this process.
-“The truly tragic aspect of these regulations is that the heavy hand of government is coming down on the neck of a product with huge potential to be a ground breaking technology in the long, bitter fight against cigarette smoking.”
+“The truly tragic aspect of these regulations is that the heavy hand of government is coming down on the neck of a product with huge potential to be a groundbreaking technology in the long, bitter fight against cigarette smoking.”